Create a Microsoft Fabric Lakehouse

 While many data professionals are familiar with SQL, data analysts with Power BI experience can apply their Power Query skills to create visual queries.

-- On the toolbar, select New visual query.
+- On the toolbar, expand the New SQL query option and select New visual query.

 -